Alb4tr02/Mastering-go-exercises/compilingGoCode/README.md

-To compile go file:
+To compile go file:<br>
- go build aSourceFile.go
+ go build aSourceFile.go <br>
-To execute a file:
+To execute a file:<br>
-   ./aSourceFile
+   ./aSourceFile<br>
-To compile and execute a go file without remaining and executable file in the hard disk: go run aSourceFile.go
+To compile and execute a go file without remaining and executable file in the hard disk:<br>
+   go run aSourceFile.go